 If the FCO travel advice is in place and your trip is due to depart imminently, which ABTA defines as the next few days, then in the first instance we would work with you to postpone the trip to a later date.
 If that proves impossible, your group is eligible for a refund.
 We are in contact with all schools with a trip due in the summer term. ..

 Contacting your insurer

-The Outdoor Advisors Panel (OEAP) and The Council for Learning Outside the Classroom (CLOtC) has been working to help schools to claim from their commercial insurance policy for trips which they are not able to take due to Government Advice.
-They issued the following statement which has been signed off by the Department for Education DfE):
+The Outdoor Advisors Panel (OEAP) and The Council for Learning Outside the Classroom (CLOtC) has been working to help schools claim against their school insurance policy for trips which they are not able to take due to government advice.
+They issued the following statement which has been signed off by the DfE:

 For domestic visits and visits abroad, which have had to be cancelled as a result of government advice, the advice from the DfE is to contact your insurer.